 Saturday Mornings 2.5 hr "advanced" classes are held on Saturday mornings.
-During warmer months we are practicing at the northeast corner of Hessel Park, Champaign, and during colder months we are in the Independent Media Center in downtown Urbana.
+During warmer months we are practicing at the northeast corner of Hessel Park, Champaign.
 The first 1/2 of each class is qigong practice and is open to all CTS students.
 For current information on Saturday class times, refer to the annual calendar.
 Email Stewart at maitri8"at"comcast.net if you would like to be placed on the email list for ongoing Saturday class announcements.

 Gift certificates are available - please contact us with requests for gift certificates.
 Private classes are available on a very limited basis, with priority given to current CTS students.

-It is the policy of CTS to exclude no-one because of inability to pay.
-Individual requests for scholarships/tuition assistance will be considered - please contact us with tuition assistance requests.
+It is the policy of CTQS to exclude no-one because of inability to pay.
+Up to 50% tuition assistance is available via scholarships and in-kind services.
+Please contact us with tuition assistance requests.

 After learning the essential movements of the 48 form, students then progress through form refinements, push-hands, and additional form practices (e.g. pao cui or "cannon fist" and weapons forms).